dolittle/Runtime/Documentation/domain_driven_design/bounded_context.md

 * application - The GUID of the *Application* that this *Bounded Context* belongs to
 * boundedContext - The GUID of the *Bounded Context*
 * boundedContextName - The name of the *Bounded Context*
-* backend - The backend configuration
+* core - The core configuration
-* backend.language - The backend language used for the *Bounded Context*
+* core.language - The core language used for the *Bounded Context*